Data check: From Garfield Sobers to Jacques Kallis, a look at the greatest all-rounders in Tests

 Of course, only one man has done the incredible double: Kapil Dev, the Indian legend, signed off from Test cricket as the solitary player with over 4000 runs and 400-plus wickets.

 In terms of batting average, it is no surprise to see Sir Garfield Sobers at the top of this list.
-For many, he is undoubtedly the greatest allrounder the game has ever seen and the argument is usually for who follows.
+For many, he is undoubtedly the greatest all-rounder the game has ever seen and the argument is usually for who follows.

 Sobers, simply put, could do it all.